Transfer Student Admissions

 All transfer students are considered for admission on a space-available, competitive basis.

 In making transfer admission decisions, the admissions office reviews all academic information available: official transcripts of all college-level work and the high school record (or equivalent).
-Submission of standardized test scores such as the SAT or the ACT is optional for transfer candidates.
+Submission of standardized test scores such as the SAT or the ACT is not required for transfer candidates.

 Transfer candidates are subject to the minimum entrance requirements outlined for first-year candidates, including the specific college’s or school’s additional requirements.
 Any entrance requirement not fulfilled in high school can be met by an equivalent semester-long college course prior to admission to UVM.

 For transfer candidates who have earned fewer than twenty-one college-level semester credits, the quality of the high school record and course rigor is reviewed in conjunction with the college record.
 After twenty-one earned semester credits, the college grade point average and course selection are the most important factors in a decision.
 The admissions office still reviews the high school record to determine if all university-wide entrance requirements have been met.
 Students who were wait-listed or denied admission previously as high school students should be working toward completion of a minimum of twenty-one credits at the point of applying to UVM.